rangl-labs/netzerotc/environment/reference_environment_direct_deployment/README.md

 * apply_action -- applies an action to the state and calculates the reward
 * verify_constraints -- checks whether the actions have violated any pre-specified constraints
 * randomise -- adds random noise to the state (representing uncertainty over the future)
+* reset_param -- reset the randomised costs and revenues in the economic pathways model
 * record -- records data for graphing at the end of the episode
 * plot_episode -- plots the recorded data
 * score -- returns score for the full episode